rackersteve/rackspace-how-to/content/cloud-servers/cloud-feeds-overview.md

 the *data center*, *feed name*, and your *tenant ID*.
 You need a valid *authentication token* to make the request.

-By default, the 25 most current events are retrieved first.
+By default, the request retrieves the 25 most current events first.
 You can specify how many events to retrieve, or modify search parameters to retrieve only events that match a certain criteria.
-The results are returned in Atom Syndication Format, which includes information to help you navigate the list of events in the feed.
+The response returns the results in the Atom Syndication Format, which includes information to help you navigate the list of events in the feed.

 ### Finding more information